-This Code may be amended from time to time by the Board and will be made available to all employees, directors and committee members, both paid and volunteer (as applicable).
+This Code may be amended from time to time by the Board and will be made available to all employees, directors, and committee members, both paid and volunteer (as applicable).

-4.1 ACCOUNTABILITIES
+ACCOUNTABILITIES

-- 4.1.1 The Board is responsible for: - i. setting the tone of legal, ethical and moral conduct to ensure that the Snowdome Group is considered reputable by the industry, both in philanthropy and commerce, and other outside entities; and - ii. ensuring that all committee members, volunteers and employees are aware of the Code. - 4.1.2 Managers and supervisors of employees and volunteers are responsible and accountable for: - i. undertaking their duties and behaving in a manner that is consistent with the provisions of the Code; - ii. the effective implementation, promotion and support of the Code in their areas of responsibility; and - iii. ensuring volunteers and employees under their control understand and follow the provisions outlined in the Code. - 4.1.3 Committee members, employees and volunteers are responsible for: - i. undertaking their duties in a manner that is consistent with the provisions of the Code; - ii. reporting suspected inappropriate conduct; and - iii. reporting any departure from the Code by themselves or others.
+5.1.1 The Board is responsible for:

+Setting the tone of legal, ethical, and moral conduct to ensure that the Snowdome Group is considered reputable by the industry, both in philanthropy and commerce, and other outside entities; and ensuring that all committee members are aware of the Code.

+5.1.2 The Chief Executive Officer is responsible and accountable for:

+Ensuring that all employees are aware of the Code;

+Undertaking their duties and behaving in a manner that is consistent with the provisions of the Code; and undertaking their duties and behaving in a manner that is consistent with the provisions of the Code; and the effective implementation, promotion, and support of the Code in their areas of responsibility; and ensuring employees and volunteers under their control understand and follow the provisions outlined in the Code.

+The effective implementation, promotion, and support of the Code in their area of responsibility.

+5.1.3 Managers and supervisors of employees are responsible and accountable for:

+5.1.4 Committee members, employees and volunteers are responsible for:

+undertaking their duties in a manner that is consistent with the provisions of the Code; reporting suspected inappropriate conduct; and reporting any departure from the Code by themselves or others.

-4.2 GENERAL PRINCIPLES
+GENERAL PRINCIPLES

-- 4.2.1 All Representatives are entitled to expect the highest professional standards.
-Compliance with this Code and the Snowdome Group's other policies will contribute positively to the good corporate governance of the Group as a whole. - 4.2.2 Discharge of Duties - i.
+All Representatives are entitled to expect the highest professional standards.
+Compliance with this Code and the Snowdome Group's other policies will contribute positively to the good corporate governance of the Group as a whole.

+Discharge of Duties

+- i.
 Representatives must act honestly, in good faith and in the best interests of the Group. - ii.
-Representatives must discharge their duties at the highest level of honesty and integrity, in good faith and having regard to the position and the organisation's goals and objectives of the Group. - iii.
+Representatives must discharge their duties at the highest level of honesty and integrity, in good faith and having regard to the position and the organisations' goals and objectives of the Group. - iii.
 Representatives also have a duty to use due care and diligence in fulfilling the functions of their position and exercising the powers attached to their employment, whether paid or voluntary. - iv.
 Representatives must recognise that their primary responsibility is to the Group's stakeholders as a whole. - v.
-Representatives should not engage in conduct likely to bring discredit upon the Group. - 4.2.3 Personal and Professional Behaviour when Carrying out your Duties
+Representatives should not engage in conduct likely to bring discredit upon the Group's stakeholder.

+Personal and Professional Behaviour when Carrying out your Duties